 Non-degree Postdoctoral Fellowship: This fellowship opportunity is designed for individuals with a doctoral degree (PhD, DSc) in biomedical informatics, health informatics, bioinformatics or the other computational or sociotechnical disciplines at the foundation of biomedical informatics.
 All applicants are expected to have strong quantitative and analytical skills and research experience.
 If accepted, these trainees may take a limited number of didactic classes relevant to their area of interest.

 For more information about the non-degree fellowship option, contact Jessica Ancker, PhD, MPH, FACMI, Vice Chair for Education (firstname.lastname@example.org) or Rischelle Jenkins, Program Manager (email@example.com).
-Applicants should send CV and cover letter directly to Ms. Jenkins.
+Applicants should send CV, statement of purpose that includes your research interest, faculty in Biomedical Informatics you are interested in working with, and an unofficial transcript to Ms. Jenkins.
 Three letters of recommendation should be sent directly to Ms. Jenkins by the recommenders.

 Postdoctoral MS Degree-seeking Fellowship: This opportunity is designed for applicants with a clinical degree (e.g., MD, DO, RN, PharmD, DDS) or a doctoral degree (PhD, DSc) in a field other than biomedical informatics who wish to direct their research career toward biomedical informatics.
 Previous degree-seeking fellows have come from diverse fields, including human factors, psychology, biostatistics, computing, engineering, biology and mathematics.
 All believe that an MS degree would strengthen their biomedical informatics research careers.

 Postdoctoral applicants for the degree-seeking track must apply to the MS program: https://medschool.vanderbilt.edu/biomedical-informatics/research-ms-and…